-Section 2 of the CPA legislation also defines recreational use.
+Section 2 of the CPA legislation also defines land for recreational use.
 The focus for CPA recreational projects is on outdoor passive or active recreation, such as (but not limited to) the use of land for:

 - Community gardens

-- Trails
+- Trails (but not paved functional sidewalks)

 - Noncommercial youth and adult sports

-- Parks, playgrounds or athletic fields
+- Parks, playgrounds or athletic fields.

 CPA funds may not be spent on ordinary maintenance or annual operating expenses; only capital improvements are allowed.
 In addition, CPA funds may not be used for horse or dog racing facilities, or for a stadium, gymnasium, or similar structure.
-This prohibition has generally been interpreted to mean that CPA funds may be used only for outdoor, land-based recreational uses and facilities.
+This prohibition has generally been interpreted to mean that CPA funds are limited to outdoor, land-based recreational uses and facilities.